FZJ-IEK3-VSA/ethos-builda-client/README.rst

 To use these methods the client has to be instantiated with a valid username and password.

 If you are a database contributor/internal user, you need to instantiate the development client.
+Using this client, you have access to additional methods for querying and writing data.
+However, this requires a username and password as the respective API endpoints are not openly available (yet).

 .. code-block:: python

     from builda_client.dev_client import BuildaDevClient
-    client: BuildaDevClient = BuildaDevClient()
+    client: BuildaDevClient = BuildaDevClient(username='j.doe', password='secret_password')

-Using this client, you have access to the methods available in the client and additional methods for querying and writing.

 How to create new version
 ==========================